MrFums/Valbot/README.md

 ![1](https://cdn.discordapp.com/attachments/769626861046202429/769950787304423444/0001_add_Python_to_Path.png)

 Please raise an Issue [here](https://github.com/MrFums/ValBot/issues/new) if you have any problems.
+Do NOT message me on Discord, I will redirect you to the [issues](https://github.com/MrFums/ValBot/issues/new)

 Please know that I will not be wasting time helping you if you can't read requirements or need help with Python or installing it (lol).